nickknissen/aula/README.md

 # Aula: Python Aula API Client Library

-Python library for interacting with the Aula platform API.
+Python library for interacting with the Aula platform.

 This library provides an asynchronous client (`AulaApiClient`) to fetch data such as profiles, daily overviews, messages, and calendar events from Aula.